 The Committee will have the sole power to dissolve any of its advisory committees and will reserve the right to exercise this power at any time during the life of any committee.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 LEGAL REF.: M.G.L.
 30A:18-25